-A review of past work on parallelising the simplex method is given by Hall [8].
+A review of past work on parallelising the simplex method is given by Hall [10].
 The standard simplex method has been parallelised many times and generally achieves good speedup, with factors ranging from tens to up to a thousand.
 However, without using expensive parallel computing resources, its performance on sparse LP problems is inferior to a good sequential implementation of the revised simplex method.
 The standard simplex method is also unstable numerically.
 Parallelisation of the revised simplex method has been considered relatively little and there has been less success in terms of speedup.
+Indeed, since scalable speedup for general large sparse LP problems appears unachievable, the revised simplex method has been considered relatively little and there has been less success in terms of speedup.
 Indeed, since scalable speedup for general large sparse LP problems appears unachievable, the revised simplex method has been considered unsuitable for parallelisation.
 However, since it corresponds to the computationally efficient serial technique, any improvement in performance due to exploiting parallelism in the revised simplex method is a worthwhile goal.